 Marketers often apply Abraham Maslow’s “hierarchy of needs” to customers.
 According to Maslow, people experience five levels of need: physiological, safety, love and belonging, esteem, and self-actualization.

-The more varied the customer experience, the less effective it is.
-The more consistent a company — and its team members are — in how they interact with their community, the more interested customers are in continuing the relationship.
+- Customer-journey consistency – The more varied the customer experience, the less effective it is.
+The more consistent a company — and its team members — are in how they interact with their community, the more interested customers are in continuing the relationship.

 According to the same research from McKinsey&Company, there’s also a third element — emotional consistency — that drives satisfaction and loyalty across the majority of industries.
 In short, “emotional consistency” means customers continually feel good about a business over time.

 If you’re looking for a clear customer relations example of emotional consistency, let’s go back to Summit Coffee.
-I frequented this business for four years as a student living in my college town.
-Even though I’ve moved away, I still feel “close to” the brand and I follow them on social media.
-Whenever I visit my old college town, Summit Coffee is my favorite place to hang out.
+Even though I’ve moved away, I still feel close to the brand, and I follow them on social media.
 Because I never had any bad experiences, I’ve experienced emotional consistency as a customer.